Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-10-math-functions.md

 You will also see 3.

-So, we are getting a random number between 0 and 1 multiplying the number by 10 and then we get the floor to return an integer that will become our random number.
+So, we are getting a random number between 0 and 1 multiplying the number by ten, and then we get the floor to return an integer that will become our random number.

 How can we use it in our previous code?